Al1002/conways_game_of_life/README.md

 `./build/src/main` to run

+To change, manually change the call to `run_simulation()`.
+May also be used outside of this code, for example, with a GUI.

 `./profiler.sh` - script to view performance with gprof + gprof2dot + xdot.
 Only works when compiled in debug mode.
+For more info, use google.

 This was a technical test for semi-optimized code and usage of a profiler.
 A side effect was learning performance pitfalls.
 Specifically indirection, inefficient IO and helping the compiler by hinting at how variables are used.

-Saddly, the work lacks a commit history
+Saddly, the work lacks a propper commit history.

-Concrete implementations in vects.cpp and chunks.cpp can be exported and compiled down to actuall libraries.
+Concrete implementations in vects.cpp and chunks.cpp can be exported and compiled down to actual libraries.
 As-is, we are butchering the compiler by just including everything.
-Im unsure as to why 20 percent of the program is spent on Vect2i::Vect2i::operation- and argument constructor.
+Im unsure as to why 20 percent of the program is spent on `Vect2i::Vect2i::operation-` and argument constructor.

 ------